Object Image

 Saint Jerome

-This panel formed part of the upper tier of a large polyptych (multi-panelled altarpiece).
+This painting formed part of the upper tier of a large polyptych (multi-panelled altarpiece).
 It was painted between about 1456 and 1461 by Giorgio Schiavone for the funerary chapel of the wealthy Roberti family in the church of San Nicolò in Padua.

 Credit: Bought, 1860